-Set aside a time to meditate every day.
-If you want, you can read my simple guide on how to make new habits stick, and even use a simple meditation tracker like this to stay accounted:
+Set aside time to meditate every day.
+If you want, you can read my simple guide on how to make new habits stick, and even use our free meditation tracker to stay accounted:

 You can meditate either in the morning when you wake up or before you go to bed at night.
 You can even do it twice a day for maximum effectiveness!